caragrimm/SMDA-Project/README.md

 ## Repository Structure
-The project data and outputs are organized into the following folders:
+The project report can be found here: SMDA_Project_Report_Cara_Grimm.pdf The project data and outputs are organized into the following folders:
 - charts_data: Contains the charts used to identify the top artists for analysis.
 - top_artists: Includes data related to the identified top artists.